FssAy/random-string/README.md

 # random-string
 A simple crate that allows you to generate random strings based on a given charset and length.

-## Description
-~~This is just a test crate for my personal use, and I don't think that there would be more updates. <br>
-If you would like to change or add something, or even create a better version feel free to do so.~~ <br>
-I've learned some new things and wanted to avoid humiliation from `0.1.1`

 ## "Benchmark"
 Generating 3 times 100000 results with length 10 and Letters charset.